ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The client's authentication credential AUTH_CRED_C that the client uses in the OSCORE group, which was specified in the 'req_cnf' parameter of the initial access token request that the client sent to ask for the first access token of the token series (see {{sec-c-as-token-endpoint}}).

-   If the issued access token is the first one of a token series, AUTH_CRED_C MUST be specified as transported by value, like it was specifies in the initial access token request mentioned above.
+   If the issued access token is the first one of a token series, AUTH_CRED_C MUST be specified as transported by value, like it was specified in the initial access token request mentioned above.
 Otherwise, AUTH_CRED_C can be specified as transported by value or identified by reference.

    If the access token is a CWT, the client's authentication credential MUST be specified in the 'cnf' claim, which follows the syntax from {{Section 3.1 of RFC8747}}.

-If the issued access token is the first one of a token series, the AS MUST include the following information as metadata within the access token.
+If the issued access token is the first one of a token series, the AS MUST include the following information as metadata of the access token.
 Otherwise, the following information MUST NOT be included within the access token.

 * The Context ID input specified in the 'context_id' parameter of the access token request.
-If the access token is a CWT, the content of the 'context_id' parameter MUST be specified in the 'context_id' claim of the access token, which is defined in {{context_id_claim}} of this document.
+If the access token is a CWT, the content of the 'context_id' parameter is specified in the 'context_id' claim of the access token, which is defined in {{context_id_claim}} of this document.

 * The salt input specified in the 'salt_input' parameter of the access token request.
-If the access token is a CWT, the content of the 'salt_input' parameter MUST be specified in the 'salt_input' claim of the access token, which is defined in {{salt_input_claim}} of this document.
+If the access token is a CWT, the content of the 'salt_input' parameter is specified in the 'salt_input' claim of the access token, which is defined in {{salt_input_claim}} of this document.

 {{fig-example-AS-to-C-CWT}} shows an example CWT Claims Set, containing the client's public key in the group (as PoP key), as specified by the inner confirmation value in the 'cnf' claim.